ttsiodras/rsbep-backup/README.md

 been using to create error-resilient backups of data (able to survive hard disks' bad sectors, scratched CD/DVD backups, etc)

+I've written a full blog post about it [here](https://www.thanassis.space/rsbep.html).

 INSTALL
 =======